-New Zealand has done an amazing job of becoming much more bike accessible over the years with numerous, multi day cycle trail options out there for families right through to the most adventurous bikepackers.
+New Zealand has done an amazing job of becoming much more bike accessible over the years with numerous, multi day coastal rides out there for families right through to the most adventurous bikepackers.

-The Heaphy Track is probably a top contender for the best all-rounder.
+The Heaphy Track is probably a top contender for the best all-rounder of NZ's coastal rides.
 Yet what makes this NZ Great Walk an awesome ride too (but only during the colder months) is its unbelievable scenic coastal stretch along the northern reaches of the South Island’s West Coast.
 Think of raging white surf, broad white sand beaches and rocky headlands to navigate.

 Add to that a track that mingles with nikau palms, crosses lagoons and has the Department of Conservation’s longest suspension bridge (a whopping 148.8m!) and you have yourselves the most incredible coastal ride in the country!